twiddli/happypanda/README.md

-# I want to start over!
-See: https://github.com/Pewpews/happypanda/issues/162

-## I'm also looking for someone who might want to help.
-Requirement is Python only.
+## I'm looking for someone who want to work on the frontend.
+Language of your choice.

 I'm available in the gitter chat if you have any questions!